 Clear vision is achieved when light rays are focused and processed by the many parts of the eye.
 Light travels from an object and enters the eyes through the cornea, which is the transparent outer covering at the front of the eye.
-The cornea helps focus, or “refract” the light, which then passes into the interior of the eye through the pupil.
-The iris, or color portion of your eye, opens and closes — like a camera shutter — making the pupil larger at night to allow more light in, and smaller in sunlight to decrease brightness.
+The cornea helps focus, or “refract,” the light, which then passes into the interior of the eye through the pupil.
+The iris, or colored portion of your eye, opens and closes — like a camera shutter — making the pupil larger at night to allow more light in and smaller in sunlight to decrease brightness.
 Next, the light passes through the lens of the eye, which changes shape to focus the light onto the retina at the back of the eye.

 When looking at nearby objects, more focusing strength is required in order for the image to remain clear.
 The lens increases focusing strength by becoming more convex in shape, a process called accommodation.
 All of the eye’s parts must be correctly tuned for images to be clearly focused on the retina.
 The eye’s shape is also important in determining clear vision.
-If the eye is either too long (myopic), or too short (hyperopic), light rays are not focused properly on the retina.
+If the eye is either too long (myopic) or too short (hyperopic), light rays are not focused properly on the retina.
 If the eye is unevenly shaped (astigmatism), images will also be blurry.

 - Nearsighted (myopia) – images are blurred at a distance and are clearer at close ranges.
 Eye is longer and the cornea is steep.

 - Farsighted (hyperopia) – images tend to be blurred at all ranges, but distance vision is the clearest.
 Eye is shorter and the cornea is flat.